Titling & Registering Out-of-State Vehicles

 - Get a Vehicle Identification Number (VIN) inspection:

-- Choose license plates (click here for choices):
+- Choose license plates for your vehicle from the options available:

 - If you choose a specialty plate, write the name of that plate in the “Remarks” section of your application,